 - O -

-OData -Open Data Protocol (OData) is a RESTful data access protocol initially defined by Microsoft
+Open Data Protocol (OData) is a RESTful data access protocol initially defined by Microsoft.
+Check out our OData API!

 - P -